 Provide all budget information requested in the budget section of the Application Information Form.
-For CIRM/CFP teams, the funding requested from the CFP (total requested and per year) must be indicated and justified in sufficient detail (under "Budget Justification") for reviewers to assess the appropriateness of the non-California research budget.
+For CIRM/CFP teams, the funding requested from the Funding Partner (total requested and per year) must be indicated and justified in sufficient detail (under "Budget Justification" in Part A, Subpart II) for reviewers to assess the appropriateness of the non-California research budget.

-All allowable costs for research funded by CIRM are detailed in the CIRM Grants Administration Policy (GAP, see section X.A of this RFA).
-For CIRM/CFP teams, allowable costs for research funded by the CFP may differ.
-Guidance will be provided separately by CFP (see Appendix A).
+All allowable costs for research funded by CIRM are detailed in the CIRM Grants Administration Policy (GAP, see section XI.A of this RFA).
+For CIRM/CFP teams, allowable costs for research funded by the Funding Partner may differ.
+Guidance will be provided separately by JST (see Appendix A) or BMBF (Appendix B).